 Each year, between 500 and 600 papers by researchers associated with the Trust are published in peer-reviewed scientific journals, such as The Lancet and New England Journal of Medicine.

 Our main partner is the National Heart and Lung Institute at Imperial College, London.
 We run additional research projects with other hospitals and universities in the UK and abroad.

-- cared for nearly 40,000 patients of all ages on our wards
+- cared for nearly 40,000 patients on all our wards

 - maintained one of the fastest arrival to treatment times for heart attack patients in the UK (23 minutes compared to a national average of 56)

-- recruited 2,700 patients onto 200 research programmes that will contribute towards better patient care and outcomes
+- recruited 2,284 patients onto over 200 research programmes that will contribute towards better patient care and outcomes